Frequently Asked Questions

 A: The Dean of Students Office is located on the main level of the Johnson Student Union, room 217, just underneath Alumni Hall.
 Students and/or parents are welcome to schedule an appointment to see the Dean or one of two Assistant or Associate Deans.

 Q: Are counseling services available?

 A: The Counseling Center, located in Johnson Student Union, is staffed with a variety of professionals providing different counseling services.
 Psychologists can assist with social, personal, emotional and psychological concerns or challenges.
 In the Academic Support Center, academic counselors are available for assistance with academic support (learning strategies, organization, and time management) and disability support.
-The Substance Use Specialist provides information, referral and consultation about alcohol and other drugs.
+The Substance Use Educator provides information, referral and consultation about alcohol and other drugs.
 The Chaplains are available to students for spiritual care and personal counseling, for assistance with religious, moral and theological issues.